(a) The spinal cord and the main

 PET scans are so detailed you can

-investigate brain structure in real time and not just how it is
+investigate brain structure in real time and see how the

 This means PET scans can be used to study